FunctionLab/mahi/.ipynb_checkpoints/README-checkpoint.md

 ```

 ## Mahi: End-to-end
 Mahi can be run entirely on CPU (unless you are re-training the multigraph GNN).
-Please download the tissue-specific functional network from HumanBase (https://hb.flatironinstitute.org) before running Mahi.
+Please download the functional networks using the links from the manuscript before running Mahi.
 ### **Generate Mahi embeddings**
 #### **Single tissue**
 ```bash